kevnantony/ally/README.md

 - Asynchronous processing for non-blocking operations
 - Memory-efficient image processing pipeline

-# Features to add
+## Features to add

 - Answer at least 10 image questions in the same call, without degradation in response times, with an equal split of images featuring people and those that do not.
+(TBD)
 - ~The implemented model should be streamed and have Time to first Token of <500ms.~ ✅
 - ~Ensure images are captured reliably when necessary and intended.~ ✅

-## License

-This project is was made by Kevin Antony, drop in an [email] (kevinantony.work@gmail.com) for details.
+## This project is was made by Kevin Antony, drop in an [email](mailto:kevinantony.work%40gmail.com? subject=Hi)